oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 * When a domain is first deployed, or is restarted, the operator runtime creates an introspector Kubernetes job named `DOMAIN_UID-introspect-domain-job`.
 * The introspector job's pod:
-  * Mounts the Kubernetes configuration map and secrets specified by using the operator domain resource `configOverrides`, `webLogicCredentialsSecret`, and `configOverrideSecrets` fields.
+  * Mounts the Kubernetes configuration map and secrets specified by using the operator domain resource `configuration.overrides.configMapName`, `webLogicCredentialsSecret`, and `configuration.overrides.secrets` fields.
   * Reads the mounted situational configuration templates from the configuration map and expands them to create the actual situational configuration files for the domain:
       * It expands some fixed replaceable values (for example, `${env:DOMAIN_UID}`).
       * It expands referenced secrets by reading the value from the corresponding mounted secret file (for example, `${secret:mysecret.mykey}`).